poornas/minio/docs/disk-caching/DESIGN.md

 - Bitrot protection is added to cached content and verified when object is served from cache.
 - When an object is deleted, corresponding entry in cache if any is deleted as well.
 - Cache continues to work for read-only operations such as GET, HEAD when backend is offline.
-- Cache-Control and Expires headers can be used to control how long objects stay in the cache
+- Cache-Control and Expires headers can be used to control how long objects stay in the cache.
+ETag of cached objects are not validated with backend until expiry time as per the Cache-Control or Expires header is met.
+- To ensure security guarantees, encrypted objects are normally not cached.
+However, if you wish to encrypt cached content on disk, you can set MINIO_CACHE_ENCRYPTION_MASTER_KEY environment variable to set a cache KMS master key to automatically encrypt all cached content.
+Note that this feature is not intended for production

 > NOTE: Expiration happens automatically based on the configured interval as explained above, frequently accessed objects stay alive in cache for a significantly longer time.